Uschla/Supreme Party Court: Decline of the Supreme Party Court

-After the trial against Josef Wagner, Gauleiter of Gau Westphalia-South, in which the Supreme Party Court, against Hitler's wishes, found no formal legal grounds for a conviction, the power of the Court was significantly reduced.
+After the trial against Josef Wagner, of Gau Westphalia-South, in which the Supreme Party Court, against Hitler's wishes, found no formal legal grounds for a conviction, the power of the Court was significantly reduced.
 Hitler ordered Buch to reverse the decision and expel Wagner, which he did in October 1942.
 Schneider, who had presided at the trial, was removed from the Court.
 Furthermore, Buch was ordered to remove all judges who had formal judicial experience and replace them with loyal Party comrades who could be trusted to arrive at the "correct" decisions.

-On 21 November 1942, a new directive ordered that every Supreme Party Court judgment had to be confirmed by the Party Chancellery, which was headed by Secretary to the Führer Martin Bormann.
+On 21 November 1942, a new directive ordered that every Supreme Party Court judgment had to be confirmed by the Party Chancellery, which was headed by Secretary to the Martin Bormann.
 Without his approval and co-signature, any decision was invalid and unenforceable.
 Not only could Bormann nullify sentences imposed by the Court, but he interfered with their independence by informing the Court what decisions were expected in individual cases.
 Buch tried to maintain the independence of the Court but, frustrated by these developments, refused to preside in Court sessions and effectively withdrew from the tribunal.
 In August 1944, Bormann ordered almost all party judicial proceedings at every level, except for appeals, suspended to release personnel for the war effort.
 Disciplinary actions were assigned to the political leaders, to be quickly executed in summary fashion.

 At the fall of the Nazi regime in May 1945, the Party courts were abolished.
 Buch, who had headed them since 1927, was arrested and tried in the denazification process.
 Found to be a "major offender", he was incarcerated until 29 July 1949 and committed suicide on 12 September of that year.